An abscess is a painful collection of pus, usually caused by a bacterial infection. Abscesses can develop anywhere in the body.

 - using separate towels and not sharing baths

-Take care when shaving your face, legs, underarm areas or bikini area to avoid nicking your skin.
-Do not share razors or toothbrushes.
+Take care when shaving your face, legs, underarm areas or bikini area to avoid nicking your skin, do not:

 You can also reduce your risk by: